n3d1117/website/content/blog/codemagic-ci-cd/index.md

 It could be that the issue for these flaky tests lies in my configuration, I didn't have time to investigate further.
 I simply commented out the test script for now.

 ## Conclusion
-My experience using the Codemagic platform to set up continuous integration, testing and automated deployments for a native iOS app written in Swift was a **positive** one:
+My experience using the Codemagic platform to set up continuous integration, testing and automated deployments for a native iOS app written in Swift so far has been **positive**:

 * Many platforms are supported
 * Performance is great even for the free tier, especially when compared to GitHub actions
-* Build machines and tools such as Xcode are [regularly updated](https://docs.codemagic.io/specs/versions-macos/)
+* Build machines and tools like Xcode are [regularly updated](https://docs.codemagic.io/specs/versions-macos/)
 * My use case was very limited, but Codemagic offers a ton of integrations for common actions (iOS code signing, build notifications, Fastlane, Jira, artifact publishing, REST APIs and much more)
 * Good community support on their [Discussions](https://github.com/codemagic-ci-cd/codemagic-docs/discussions) page

-Although I could not make my tests run reliably, I still recommend giving Codemagic a try. 🥳
+Although I could not get my tests to run reliably, I still recommend giving Codemagic a try. 🥳

 [^1]: Codemagic docs: [Adding apps to Codemagic](https://docs.codemagic.io/getting-started/adding-apps/).
 [^2]: Codemagic docs: [Using codemagic.yaml](https://docs.codemagic.io/yaml-basic-configuration/yaml-getting-started/).